fusioncharts/dev_centre_docs/getting-started/aspnet/install-using-aspnet.md

 ---
-permalink: getting-started/aspnet/install-using-aspnet.html
 title: Installation | FusionCharts
 description: This article talks about how you can install FusionCharts ASP wrapper.
 heading: Installation
 chartPresent: false
 ---

 FusionCharts Suite XT includes the FusionCharts server-side ASP.NET wrapper that lets you create interactive, data-driven charts.
 FusionCharts uses JavaScript and HTML code to generate charts in the browser.
 Using the ASP.NET wrapper, you can create charts in your ASP.NET website without writing any JavaScript code.
-The required JavaScript and HTML code is generated as a string in the server and inserted in the web page for generating charts.
+It receives the parameter which automatically generates the JavaScript and HTML code required to render the chart.

 Before we get into the installation process of the wrapper, let's take a look at what sets the wrapper apart.

 Some of the basic features of the ASP.NET wrapper are: